AlexeyKopchinskiy/Portfolio-project-2/README.md

 - Thanks to [Code Institute](https://codeinstitute.net/) for providing the project guidelines.
 - Special thanks to the contributors of Bootstrap, Font Awesome, and Google Fonts for their amazing tools and resources.
+- Thanks https://ui.dev/amiresponsive for generating snaphot of the website layouts.